Things to do in Berlin: Berlin Travel Tips from A Canadian Expat and Blogger. A Quick List of What to Do in Berlin from a Local!

 This post is part of our Tips from a Local interview series, where we interview locals for insiders travel tips about their city!
 Today, we’re chatting to Cheryl Howard, who blogs at CherylHoward.com about her expat life in Berlin and travels around Europe and beyond.
 She’s also the co-host of the monthly event, Make Friends in Berlin meetup.

 Disclosure: This Berlin Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Thanks for Taking the Time to Chat with Us, Cheryl!
 Can you Tell Us About Your Life as a Local in Berlin?